kushagra06/kushagra06.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a grauduate student at the University of Alberta working with the wonderful [Csaba Szepesvári](https://sites.ualberta.ca/~szepesva/index.html).
+I am a graduate student at the University of Alberta working with the wonderful [Csaba Szepesvári](https://sites.ualberta.ca/~szepesva/index.html).

 <!-- I received my Bachelors in Computer Science and Masters in Computational Natural Sciences from [IIIT, Hyderabad](https://www.iiit.ac.in/), India.  -->